This document was added or updated on 13/12/2013.

 Comparability with 2007-08

-- As this is a household-based survey, those people with kidney disease resident in hospitals, nursing or convalescent homes, or similar accommodation are outside the scope of this survey.
+- Because this is a household-based survey, those people with diabetes resident in hospitals, nursing or convalescent homes, or similar accommodation are outside the scope of this survey.
 As a result, the survey will under-represent those with more severe complications of the condition.